shivi0052/NOAA-Storm-Damage-Prediction-2-Stage-Model/README.md

 ## Why Two Stages?

-A single regression model trained on all 283,155 events would fail, because nearly three-quarters of storms cause no damage at all.
+A single regression model trained on all 283,155 events would fail, because nearly three quarters of storms cause no damage at all.
 A model trained on mostly zeros learns to predict numbers close to zero for everything, which is useless for the events that matter.

-This project solves it the way real catastrophe (CAT) models do — split the problem in two:
+This project solves it the way real catastrophe (CAT) models do - split the problem in two:

 | Stage | Question | Data Used | Model |
 |---|---|---|---|